a-gambhir/DiscordBot/README.md

 # Scarlet Smash Bot(Still in development, has not been deployed yet)
 A Discord Bot made in discord.js to supplement the Scarlet Smash club's discord server at Rutgers University.
+Utilizes a command handler that dynamically executes commands and makes it easy to create many different commands.